About Unbreaking

 In other ways, it’s challenging:

 It’s a lot!
 So we’re starting small, with just a few pages we’ve been using to validate and tune our processes and train our first cohort of volunteers.
-As the project grows and we welcome more volunteers, we’ll expand our page set, start publishing the timelines we use to build our pages, and begin writing other resources.
+As the project grows and we welcome more people, we’ll expand our page set, start publishing the timelines we use to build our pages, and begin writing other resources.
 We expect issue pages—and the timelines they’re grounded in—to remain the core of our work, but we look forward to a future that includes visualizations and ways to keep up-to-date without getting overwhelmed.

 (If any of this sounds like something you want to help with, please fill out our intake form!)